Three-to-six-month timeline

 From engagement to oath, clean applications close in three to six months.
 The bulk of the work happens in the first eight to ten weeks; due diligence runs another eight to twelve weeks.

-A sovereign second passport in 3 to 6 months at one of the lowest thresholds in the Caribbean. $200K donation or $200K property, zero physical-presence requirement at any stage, and a CBI program that has run continuously since 1993.
+A sovereign second passport in 3 to 6 months at one of the lowest thresholds in the Caribbean. $200K donation or $200K property, and a CBI program that has run continuously since 1993.

 Dominica's Citizenship by Investment Program is the longest-running CBI route in the Caribbean, operating continuously since 1993.
 You commit qualifying capital through one of two equal-priced routes – a $200K donation to the Economic Diversification Fund, or a $200K investment in an approved real estate development held for three years before resale.
-After due diligence and government approval, you swear an oath of allegiance (administered remotely through a Dominican consulate), receive a Certificate of Naturalization, and a Dominican passport.
+After due diligence and government approval, you swear the oath of allegiance, receive a Certificate of Naturalization, and a Dominican passport.

 Dominica's CBI is among the most accessible legitimate sovereign-citizenship routes in the world.
-The $200K threshold is the lowest in the Caribbean Five, the zero-presence rule means your US life, US tax position, and US business stay substantively unaffected, and the program's three decades of continuous operation give it the most institutional depth of any Caribbean CBI.
+The $200K threshold is the lowest in the Caribbean Five, and three decades of continuous operation give it the most institutional depth of any Caribbean CBI.
 The Dominican passport delivers visa-free or visa-on-arrival access to roughly 140 destinations including the Schengen Area, the UK, Singapore, and most of the Commonwealth.

 The outcomes the Citizenship by Investment actually delivers, beyond the headline numbers.
 The six that matter most to our clients.